Site Search

 C. Outcomes

-When making a decision regarding further licensure, the Registrar will consider the results of the CCAP along with any other relevant information including, but not limited to supervision reports and examination results.
+When making a decision regarding licensure, the Registrar will consider the results of the CCAP along with any other relevant information including, but not limited to supervision reports and examination results.

 Resources